SeekingFor/jfniki/readme.txt

       send a "Stake" biss message for it.
 ---
 Fixed bugs:
+54e4f3b61ef8: BUG: insert top key to CHK if the end user doesnt have the private key.
+                   i.e. don't leave a trace of re-insertions in SSK keyspace.
+5ef857e76ea9: BUG: Problem rendering some utf-8 characters when running stand alone.
+2c5313882a83: BUG: MUST show in the UI when edited wikitext has been truncated because it's too big. [horrible.]
 e835feaad222: BUG: Archive.mergeBlocks doesn't drop unreferenced links.
 [Damn.
 Dunno how this evaded capture so long]
 68813294196d: BUG: fix the discover UI to correctly handle posts from a different nym than the insert
 2cf5cd727366: BUG: Missing insert sitekey parameter causes freesite insert failure for USKs.